We are excited to bring you the following speakers this year, view their profiles below

 With more than 20 years at the top of the Television news and current affairs in New Zealand, Ali Mau is one of the country’s most recognized and respected faces.
 In two decades at TVNZ, Ali hosted shows across the spectrum including Newsnight, Breakfast, One News At Six, Fair Go and Seven Sharp.

-It’s a role that demands a dynamic, robust and eminently likeable personality - something Ali has in spades and has become highly sought after as a keynote speaker on Diversity and Inclusion, for corporate conferences and team gatherings.
+She has become highly sought after as a keynote speaker on Diversity and Inclusion, for corporate conferences and team gatherings.

 Chief Executive, Auckland Airport